 Mold Prevention in New Jersey

 The best way to prevent mold growth is to eliminate excess moisture.
-Clean up any leaks, spills or floods as soon as possible.
+You can do this by cleaning up any leaks, spills or floods as soon as possible.
 Mold begins to grow in as little as 48 hours.

 You should also keep indoor humidity levels low.
 The EPA recommends indoor relative humidity levels be kept between 35%-50%.
 If moisture and humidity levels are not kept below 50%, there is a high risk you’ll be dealing with ongoing mold problems in the future.
 High humidity levels indoors lead to mold, mildew, and high concentrations of biological microorganisms such as bacteria and dust mites, all of which can affect the health of occupants.